kayajepson/fridayWeek3/README.md

 ## Description

-_{Create a web application that takes a number from a user and returns a range of numbers from 0 to the user inputted number with the following exceptions:
+_{Create a web application that takes a number from a user and returns a range of numbers from 0 to the user inputted number with the exceptions listed in the specs below.}_

-Numbers that contain a 1: all digits are replaced (all digits) with "Beep!"
-Numbers that contain a 2: all digits are replaced (all digits) with "Boop!"
-Numbers that contain a 3: all digits are replaced (all digits) with "I'm sorry, Dave.
-I'm afraid I can't do that."
-These exceptions are written from least to most important.
-The first exception should apply unless the second exception does, and the same with the second and third.
-So, for example, in your finished program,

-The number 13 should be replaced with "I'm sorry, Dave.
-I'm afraid I can't do that."
-The number 21 should be replaced with "Boop".
-The number 32 should be replaced with "I'm sorry, Dave.
-I'm afraid I can't do that."}_

 ## Setup/Installation Requirements